amitshekhariitbhu/llm-inference-engineering/README.md

 # LLM Inference Engineering

-**Learn LLM inference optimization and LLM serving step by step - from KV cache, paged attention, and continuous batching to vLLM, SGLang, and GPUs.**
+**Learn LLM Inference Engineering step by step - from KV cache, PagedAttention, and continuous batching to vLLM, SGLang, and GPUs.**

 ---